Sydney Guitar Making School

 For flat rate intensive courses see below

 Total cost varies depending on your pace of working, and how intricate a build you choose to make.
+Examples of priceing above is based on a first time guitar maker making a standard instrument.

 By following the teacher’s instruction and with a high attention to detail most students will make a guitar that is valued at more than what it cost to make it, however, YOUR guitar that you have made with your hands will no doubt be more valuable to you then a dollar figure.